httpwg/wg-materials/ietf99/minutes.md

 jr: maintenance is never as exciting as new work...

-mt: we have issues open in wg repo, some will require discussion, how deal with that? cant just be in background without interaction
+mt: we have issues open in wg repo, some will require discussion, how deal with that? cant just be in background without interaction.

 mnot: some will req discussion, manageable set

-mt: the 723* effort was hard unglamorous but quite useful important work, concerned that such a maintenance effort would sap cycles from the new work
+mt: the 723* effort was hard unglamorous but quite useful important work, concerned that such a maintenance effort would sap cycles from the new work.

-mnot: there is work in browsers, eg fetch(), where they have questions/input and we can't ignore that
+mnot: there is work in browsers, eg fetch(), where they have questions/input and we can't ignore that.

 pm: [ agrees ]